KMarkert/Hymod.jl/README.md

-# HYMOD.jl
+# Hymod.jl

-HYMOD model implementation in Julia
+Hymod model implementation in Julia

 Simple package with functionality to calibrate/simulate river dischage with the Hymod model.

 ## Installation

-The Hymod package is not yet registered on the Julia pacakge repo.
+The Hymod package is not yet registered on the Julia package registery.
 For now, you can install Hymod.jl from the GitHub repo.

 ```
 julia> Pkg.add(PackageSpec(url="https://github.com/JuliaHydro/Hymod.jl"))
 ```

 ## Example use